Dan Lawrence: International career

 In February 2022, Lawrence was named in England's Test squad for their series against the West Indies.
 Before the series, he played in the England vs West Indies presidential XI where he scored 83 and 48 and took 2 wickets.
 The match ended in a draw.
 Lawrence reached a Test best score of 91 in the Barbados Test, before being caught off the final ball of day.

+In August 2026, Lawrence was recalled to the England side by returning captain Joe Root for the first test against Pakistan, scoring 51 in his first innings.